-At the recent COP27 United Nations Climate Conference, the voices of Pacific Islanders and Indigenous peoples were heard more loudly than ever before, but while some important gains were made, developed nations still failed to deliver on crucial emissions reduction targets, say delegates and advocates.
+At the recent COP27 United Nations Climate Conference, the voices of Pacific Islanders and Indigenous peoples were heard more loudly than ever before, writes Debra Vermeer.
+But while some important gains were made, developed nations still failed to deliver on crucial emissions reduction targets, say delegates and advocates.

 Among those who travelled to Sharm El-Sheikh in Egypt for the November 6-18 global meeting were five Pacific Islander and two Torres Strait Islander delegates who were funded via the Pacific Calling Partnership (PCP) by a number of religious congregations, including the Sisters of the Good Samaritan.